 If there were certain people who always encouraged you to abuse substances, explain to them that you need them to behave differently around you, and if they do not you will need to avoid spending time with them.
 Similarly, if your friends always socialize in environments you no longer feel comfortable in, ask them if they will meet with you in new places or alternatively try to find new friends with similar interests.
 If you find that you need extra support for your addiction, you can get in touch with a luxury drug rehab center that can help you get started on your recovery.

 You will need continued support from others on your long journey to full recovery, so it is important not to isolate yourself.
 Many of those who have successfully managed to avoid relapse have credited communities like AA.
 Alcoholics Anonymous and similar programs provide an opportunity to meet with others in your situation to discuss the challenges you’re facing and to offer each other support.
-Alternatively, you can regularly visit somewhere like this Arista Recovery for further professional support.
+Alternatively, you can regularly visit somewhere like Arista Recovery for further professional support.
 It’s important to meet with others regularly to reinforce your motivation, as well as have regular check-ups at the doctor to make sure that your physical and mental health is on track.

 The key to continued recovery after rehab is to understand that it is an ongoing process that requires a significant lifestyle change and regular support from others.
-As well as regular check-ups with a doctor and attending group sessions with other addicts, you may need to make changes to your social circle in order to avoid people who would encourage you to relapse or visit places that act as triggers for you.
+As well as regular check-ups with a doctor and attending group sessions with others in recovery, you may need to make changes to your social circle in order to avoid people who would encourage you to relapse or visit places that act as triggers for you.
 For further advice and to find local meetings in your area visit Alcoholics Anonymous, Narcotics Anonymous, or SAMHSA’s National Helpline.